 An Inheritance in Need of Renovation

-We inherited a set of four vintage oak dining chairs years ago.
-But with already having a good set of vintage oak dining chairs in our dining room, and with more recently being given another set, we just put them in our loft for storage (e.g. far too good to dispose of lightly).
+We inherited a set of four vintage oak Ercol dining chairs years ago.
+But we already had a good set of vintage oak dining chairs in our dining room and were more recently given another set, so we just put the Ercol chairs in our loft for storage (they are far too nice to dispose of lightly).

-Last year, I got one of the chairs down from the loft—which my wife is now using as her sewing chair in our conservatory—because of all the chairs we have, it’s the one she finds most comfortable for sewing.
+Last year, I got one of the chairs down from the loft, which my wife is now using as her sewing chair in our conservatory.
+Of all the chairs we have, it’s the one she finds most comfortable for sewing.
 Therefore, renovating them now also has the added advantage of giving a new lease of life to one of them, as my wife’s preferred sewing chair.

 Before starting on the renovation and reupholstering I looked on the bottom of the chairs to look for any manufacturer’s labels, and found a paper sticker on each one that read 'This is an Ercol Production'.

 In searching the Internet I quickly discovered that Ercol is a renowned British furniture manufacturer of quality furniture, based in Buckinghamshire, England, and was established in 1920 by Lucian Ercolani (1888–1976), an Italian furniture designer.

 Although I couldn’t establish the date of manufacture when searching their website, I got the impression that these chairs were probably made in the 1950s, and that originally they would have been sold as a set of six, including two carver chairs (dining chairs with arms).
 The set we inherited is consistent with that: although we were only given four chairs, the set came with two spare seats!